How The Sun Sees You

 A picture is worth a thousand words.
 Watch this striking video that demonstrates how a sunscreen cream is blocking UV light.

 In 2014, the photographer Thomas Leveritt took a UV camera in one hand and a sunscreen cream in the other, and went out into the streets of Brooklyn to show people how their skin looked like in ultraviolet.
 The project was called “How the sun sees you”.

-Ultraviolet reveals skin microdamages, wrinkles, pigmentation, and freckles.
-These are the damaging effects of skin exposure to UV (children have yet to suffer the damages).
+Ultraviolet reveals skin microdamage, wrinkles, pigmentation, and freckles.
+These are the damaging effects of skin exposure to UV (children have yet to suffer the damage).
 Once sunscreen is applied, the skin turns black as seen with a UV camera, i.e. it becomes UV-proof.

 - It’s important to apply the cream evenly without missing any spots on the skin (didn’t it ever happen to you to get sunburn all over your body except that spot on which you accidentally dropped some cream earlier?)

 - Apply enough cream.
 Two layers are better than one.
 A thick layer is better than a thin one.